vincenttvo/vincenttvo.github.io/README.md

 # Cloud Security & IAM Portfolio - Vincent Vo

 Welcome to my IAM and Automation portfolio!
-Below, you’ll find a collection of projects demonstrating my expertise in identity management, Zero Trust, RBAC, and automation using Okta and Workato.
+Below, you’ll find a collection of projects demonstrating my expertise in identity management, Zero Trust, RBAC, and Automation and more.

 ## Featured Projects
 - [RBAC Implementation](RBAC/rbac-okta.md)